roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 import { expect } from '@storybook/test'
 ```

-Therefore, the story will crash when run in [storybook] because those functions are `undefined`.
+Therefore, the story will crash when run in [storybook] because those global functions are `undefined`.

 In `vitest.setup.ts`, you can use one of the presets to do the setup for you.
 You can also use the provided hooks to set up the test environment manually.